Your guide to lunar eclipses

 When will the next lunar eclipse be visible in Canada?

-The next lunar eclipse visible from Canada will occur on January 31, 2018.
-A total eclipse will be visible in western and northern Canadian cities, and a partial or penumbral eclipse will be visible in Canada's eastern cities.
-The duration of the totality will be 76.1 minutes.
+The next lunar eclipse visible from Canada will occur on -.
+A total eclipse will be visible everywhere in Canada.

 See the map below to find out how much of the Moon's surface will be covered and at what time the eclipse will occur depending on your location.